mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option::  --no-headers, -h

-   do not display the column headers - ignored for GRID format
+   Do not display the column headers - ignored for GRID format.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution
+   Turn off all messages for quiet execution.

 .. option:: --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --skip=<skip-objects>

-   specify objects to skip in the operation in the form of a comma-separated list (no spaces).
-Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB
+   Specify objects to skip in the operation in the form of a comma-separated list (no spaces).
+Valid values = TABLES, VIEWS, TRIGGERS, PROCEDURES, FUNCTIONS, EVENTS, GRANTS, DATA, CREATE_DB.

 .. option:: --exclude=<exclude>, -x<exclude>

-   exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
+   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
 Repeat option for multiple exclusions.